oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.12.2 PUBLISH Flags

-The PUBLISH Flags field is 1-byte located in Byte 3 position of the PUBLISH control packet.
+The PUBLISH Flags field is 1-byte of the PUBLISH control packet.

 The PUBLISH Flags includes the following flags: